 - Small Business Incubator Exclusion: Income earned by the sponsor from rental fees, service fees or any other form of payment for services provided to a tenant as an operator or an incubator, or for providing funding for such a facility, is exempt from state income tax for ten years from the date of the tenant's occupancy in an incubator.
 Income earned by the tenant as a result of activities conducted as an occupant in an incubator, including income distributed to partners or shareholders, is exempt from state income tax for ten years from the date of the tenant's occupancy.

-- Military Member Pay Exclusion: Any payment made by the United States Department of Defense as a result of the death of a member of the Armed Forces who has been killed in action in a designated combat zone shall be exempt from Oklahoma income tax during the taxable year in which the individual is declared deceased by the Armed Forces.
+- Military Member Pay Exclusion: Any payment made by the United States Department of Defense as a result of the death of a member of the Armed Forces who has been killed in action in a designated combat zone is exempt from Oklahoma income tax during the taxable year in which the individual is declared deceased by the Armed Forces.

-- Military Spouse Pay Exclusion: Any income earned by the spouse of a member of the Armed Forces of the United States who has been killed in action in a designated combat zone shall be exempt from Oklahoma income tax during the taxable year in which the individual is declared deceased by the Armed Forces.
+- Military Spouse Pay Exclusion: Any income earned by the spouse of a member of the Armed Forces of the United States who has been killed in action in a designated combat zone is exempt from Oklahoma income tax during the taxable year in which the individual is declared deceased by the Armed Forces.